jason-c-dev/claude-cli-rpi5-with-speech/README.md

 For optimal audio performance, this project was developed and tested using the following speaker/microphone:

 - **M4 Bluetooth Speakerphone Conference Microphone**
-  - Features: AI Noise Reduction, Full-Duplex, AI Transcription
+  - Features: AI Noise Reduction, Full-Duplex, AI Transcription (seperate app, not related to this project where it's used as a speaker and mic only)
   - 360° Voice Pickup
   - USB Connectivity
   - Compatible with Teams/Zoom